Saturday, December 31, 2016

 Tuesday, December 20, 2016

-Welcome to the twenty-second week of my Tuesday's Truth series!
+Welcome to the twenty-first week of my Tuesday's Truth series!
 In yesterday's post, I promised that in this entry, I would share images of my Canadian Palm Tree that has been placed in my urban garden which is on a rooftop in NYC.
 A view of this unusual Christmas tree can be seen atop this blog post.
 And a detail from it can be seen below.

 Monday, December 19, 2016